-We identify and assess the risks of material misstatements of the financial statements due to fraud.
-During our audit we obtained an understanding of Volkswagen International Finance N.V. and its environment and the components of the system of internal control, including the risk assessment process and management's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.
-We identified a risk on fraud as part of our risk assessment related to the existence of the Ioan.
-This has been further explained below in our key audit matter paragraph.
+We identified and assessed the risks of material misstatements of the financial statements due to fraud.
+During our audit we obtained an understanding of the Volkswagen International Financial N.V. and its environment and the components of the system of internal control, including the risk assessment process and management board's process for responding to the risks of fraud and monitoring the system of internal control and how the supervisory board exercises oversight, as well as the outcomes.
+We refer to section "Risks" of the management board report for management board's (fraud) risk assessment.